replikativ/kabel/README.md

 A minimal, modern connection library modelling a bidirectional wire to pass clojure values between endpoints.
-Peers in Clojure and ClojureScript are symmetric and hence allow symmetric cross-platform implementations.
-At the moment web-sockets are used and transit is the serialization format.
+Peers in Clojure and ClojureScript are symmetric and hence allow symmetric cross-platform implementations. kabel uses web-sockets and transit is the serialization format.

 ## Rationale